 A data liability endorsement on your general liability coverage insures a data loss when there’s damage to or loss of use of tangible property, such as a computer, hard drive, or server.
 The endorsement kicks in when that physical damage also affects a client’s data storage or Internet connection.

-Cyber liability insurance covers instances such as cyberattacks and data breaches, where a company’s computers and data storage are compromised due to a targeted software attack, rather than physical damage to its network or storage devices.
+Cyber insurance covers instances such as cyberattacks and data breaches, where a company’s computers and data storage are compromised due to a targeted software attack, rather than physical damage to its network or storage devices.

 First-party cyber liability coverage can help your business recover from a cyberattack or data breach.
 It covers the cost of notifying customers and offering credit monitoring services, which may be required in your state.
 First-party cyber coverage also includes the cost of PR and advertising to help manage your company’s reputation.